nrs-org/novelslop/content/vol_01/chap_08.typ

   Yes, it all came from Mona.

-  Sena, with her current load of work, had no time to discover new idols.
-She just reposted what her sister liked.
-So in a way, everything that Mikoto knew all originated from Mona.

-  Though, Uta was different.
-She had watched idols since she was young, and her idol knowledge did not come from one source.
-Though, lately, she could barely find the time to watch idols as much as she used to.

-  She was very curious about Narumi Mona, however.
+  Sena, even before her rise to stardom, had no time to discover new idols.
+But she still regularly reposted idol stuff on her timeline, so there must be _someone_ giving her intel regarding this.
+She had a number of suspects for who that _someone_ may be, but now that Mona had spilled the beans about her obsession with idols, she had gone to the conclusion that Mona was that _someone_ she was looking for.

   _"This girl is the teacher of her sister, which is also the teacher of Mikoto.
   So she should have an extreme amount of knowledge...
 I want to chat with her, too."_

+  Even though she acted much calmer to Mikoto, Uta had much more idol knowledge than her friend.
+She had watched idols since she was young, and what she knew about idols did not come from one source.
+Though, lately, she could barely find the time to watch idols as much as she used to.

+  Hence, she was very curious about Narumi Mona.

   But she found it hard to jump into the conversation.
 The scene in front of her was like a yuri couple, to some extent.